Chris Christie: There Is No One With More Influence Over Trump Than Jared Kushner

 There's a long history between you and the family of Jared Kushner, President Trump's son-in-law — history going back to your time as a prosecutor in New Jersey.
 You prosecuted the case against Jared Kushner's dad for tax evasion and witness tampering, among other charges.
 Charles Kushner was convicted.
 He went to prison.
 And you say the son held a grudge.
 How did that manifest when you two were working together?

-If you read the book, there's an entire chapter called "Jared's Meltdown" where when Donald Trump brought me in to ask me to be chairman of the transition and to approve the press release announcing it.
+If you read the book, there's an entire chapter called "Jared's Meltdown," where when Donald Trump brought me in to ask me to be chairman of the transition and to approve the press release announcing it.
 Jared came into the meeting, uninvited, between me, Mr. Trump and [former campaign manager] Corey Lewandowski and began to make the argument as to why that decision should be held in abeyance — even though there's a federal law that says they needed to have a person in charge of the transition by that time.

-And when Donald was pushing back on that and saying, well, no, they're telling me the law requires for me to do this, Jared then began to tell him why — and the why was because I had been, in his words, unfair to his father and therefore untrustworthy, and that the crimes that his father were accused of were, as Jared put it at the time, family matters that should have been dealt with by the family or by the rabbis. ...
+And when Donald was pushing back on that and saying, "Well, no, they're telling me the law requires for me to do this."
+Jared then began to tell him why — and the why was because I had been, in his words, unfair to his father and therefore untrustworthy and that the crimes that his father were accused of were, as Jared put it at the time, family matters that should have been dealt with by the family or by the rabbis. ...

 Ultimately, Donald came to the same conclusion and said, "Jared, you know Chris was doing his job.
 He was doing what he was supposed to be doing, your father pled guilty.
 I don't know why you're trying to get in the way of this.
 But I've made my decision.
 And Chris is going to be in charge of the transition."